arradfar/Emotion-detection/README.md

 The repository is currently compatible with `tensorflow-2.0` and makes use of the Keras API using the `tensorflow.keras` library.

 * First, clone the repository and enter the folder
-I did these steps:
-1. fork project to my github repository
-2. download dataset and copy it to src folder
-3. open repository locally in Atom editor

 ```bash